So, who the hell is

 I went from a standing start (and being as broke as shit) to being mortgage-free by the age of 50 in under 3 years.
 I also enabled my wife to give up full-time employment.
 That’s not boasting, just facts.

-I’ve been a repeated failure.
+I’ve been a repeat failure.
 I failed at school, at college (twice), in the military, in a couple of businesses, in countless jobs and in one marriage.
 I was even bankrupt in 2009.
 A regular loser.
 What I didn’t lose was the lessons.
 It’s just that some of them I needed to resit a few times.

 So…why coaching?